2022 Annual ESG Manager Survey: The ESG journey accelerates

 - Top growing ESG product sector: ESG integration

 - Greatest challenge of incorporating ESG for asset managers - Varying client needs

 - Data concerns: ESG data and reporting continue to be a challenge

-- DEI: Roughly half of the asset managers have gender or ethnic-minority representation of <20% on their investment staffs.
+- DEI: Roughly half of the asset managers have gender or ethnic-minority representation of <20% on their investment staff

 Biggest ESG issues among clients - Climate risk dominates

 Given that ESG considerations cover a wide range of topics, we asked survey participants to select the single largest ESG issue they tend to hear from their client base.
 In a sign of increasing awareness of the climate crisis, 45% of respondents selected climate risk, versus 39% from the previous year.
-In addition, 23% of respondents chose environmental issues in general, versus 21% in in Canada, the United Kingdom, Australia and New Zealand.
+In addition, 23% of respondents chose environmental issues in general, versus 21% in 2021.
+Climate risk was identified as the biggest issue among managers' client bases in Canada, the United Kingdom and Australia and New Zealand.
 When combining climate risk and environmental issues, the client base in continental Europe, Australia and Canada had the largest weight in environmental-related topics.